10QueensRoad/10queensroad-staging/_posts/2013-12-07-builders-and-providers.md

 author: "Andrew Hamilton"
 ---

-In this blog post, we will implement a flexible helper object that can:
+In this blog post we will implement a flexible helper object that can:

-  1. Keep track of which user groups we want to email
+  1. Keep track of which user groups we want to email.
-  2. Query objects in the user domain to retrieve the users’ email addresses
+  2. Query objects in the user domain to retrieve the users’ email addresses.
-  3. Provide an email builder with the users’ email addresses using a standard interface
+  3. Provide an email builder with the users’ email addresses using a standard interface.

 Our solution implements the [Provider interface model](http://en.wikipedia.org/wiki/Provider_model) to limit dependencies on the email builder logic, mixed with traits of the [Builder pattern](http://en.wikipedia.org/wiki/Builder_pattern) to sequentially keep track of the recipients that we intend to email.